 July 15, 2020

-Scientists who study aging have recognized that there are some commonalities amongst species and how they age.
-Based on their overall relevance and impact, nine of these commonalities were selected as the hallmarks of aging.
-Although each is incredibly unique, they interact with one another to contribute to the signs of aging.
-By understanding them and how they interact, not only can we better understand aging, but we can begin to address how these processes can be altered to mitigate the impacts of time.
+Longevity scientists have spent decades examining a range of species in search of commonalities that may hold the clue to why we age.
+The result: nine common factors observed across species known as the hallmarks of aging.
+Although each hallmark is unique, they all interact with one another to contribute to the signs of aging.
+By understanding these hallmarks and how they interact, not only can we better understand aging, we can begin to understand how to reverse its impacts.

 03The Nine Hallmarks of Aging